PNNL-CompBio/decomprolute/README.md

 #### Pan-Immune clustering annotation
 Lastly we can cross-reference known immune types with predicted cell types from the various deconvolution algorithms to ascertain how well

-### To add your own algorithm or data

-To test your own algorithm, or data, we suggest putting it in its own Docker image.
-For more details please see the [Contributing Guide](./contribution_guide/).

 ## Data